 This is nevertheless the most spectacular and difficult part of the trip.

 The metre gauge railway network in Myanmar (Burma) was started in 1877 during the British colonial era.
 It was badly damaged by the Japanese occupation during the Second World War and extensively rebuilt from the 1950s onwards.
 The military government then introduced a policy of expansion which allowed the connection of the major cities to other strategic centres.
 Diesel locomotives gradually replaced steam engines on the main lines, although a very few remained active on the secondary network in the region of Bago and the Môn State.
-On 24th April 2008 steam finally disappeared from regular use and the remaining locos were withdrawn and sent to the depot in Pyuntaza (Bago Region).
+On the 24th April 2008 steam finally disappeared from regular use, and the remaining locos were withdrawn and sent to the depot in Pyuntaza (Bago Region).

 In 2017, after nine years of tough negotiations, a passionate German entrepreneur, Bernd Seiler, convinced the Burmese Ministry of Rail Transport to restore and return to service three of the less damaged locomotives.
 With the active support of a highly motivated local team one YC 629 Pacific (4-6-2) and two YD, 964 and 967 (both 2-8-2).
 It is this heritage that I went to photograph.